-When simulating the effective single-particle with coordinate $\zeta$, we record the time elapsed after the last resetting ($\tau$).
-When it resets, with probability $rdt$, we relocate $\zeta$ to $\zeta_r$ which is randomly drawn from $K_n(\zeta|\zeta'; \tau)$.
-We approximate $K_n(\zeta|\zeta'; \tau)$ by the Gumbel distribution in Eq.~\eqref{eq:resetting_distr}.
-Between resetting events, $\zeta$ is similarly updated as
+When simulating the effective single particle dynamics with coordinate $\zeta$, we keep track of the elapsed time $\tau$ since the most recent reset.
+At each time step $dt$, a reset occurs with probability $r dt$.
+In such case, $\zeta$ is relocated to $\zeta_r$, randomly drawn from $K_n(\zeta|\zeta';\tau)$.
+For practical implementation, we approximate $K_n(\zeta|\zeta'; \tau)$ by a Gumbel distribution.
+Between resetting events, $\zeta$ evolves according to